8th Grade Transition to High Schools for Families New to U.S. Public Schools

 What can parents do to prepare for their child’s transition to HS?

-- Visit and become familiar with the information provided on the high school their child will attend.
+•Visit and become familiar with information provided by the high school their child will attend.

-- Talk to your 8th grade about their interests and plans for high school and beyond.
-Make a flexible plan if appropriate but recognize students may not be sure of future plans (career or interests).
+•Talk to your 8th grade about their interests and plans for high school and beyond.

-- Review and discuss the options in the course guide for classes in 9th grade with your child.
+•Review and discuss the class options for 9th grade in the course guide with your child.

 What next!